How Much Internet Speed Do I Need?

 What’s the difference between upload speed and download speed?

-Download speed measures the amount of Mbps it takes to download a piece of data, like when you download an attachment in an email or stream a movie on Netflix.
-Upload speed refers to tasks such as uploading data on video call over Zoom or posting your latest dance video to TikTok.
+Download speed measures the amount of Mbps it takes to download a piece of data, like an attachment in an email or streaming a movie on Netflix.
+Upload speed refers to tasks such as uploading data on a video call over Zoom or posting your latest dance video to TikTok.

 Most common download activities